HackerEarth/engineering.hackerearth.com/_posts/2018-07-07-introducing-nuskha.md

 Every page was supposed to show all the use cases of the component as examples.
 For example, in case of buttons, we showed all the 13 different types of buttons.
 Another important task was to display all the **`proptypes`**.
 This was displayed in a table, which was another common element.

-We were building these pages for developers , and therefore, the most important section was how to use these components.
+We were building these pages for developers, and therefore, the most important section was how to use these components.
 We planned to show the implementation of the component along with the code.
 Earlier, we thought of providing editable code but later went on to implement multiple read-only editors due to limited time and to avoid confusion.

 We implemented two editors.
 One showed a pure **HTML** implementation while the other showed the **React** implementation.
 To implement the editor, we used the [**`Brace`**](https://github.com/thlorenz/brace){:target="_blank"} editor.
 The basic config for the **React** editor was as follows: